 Paine & Graham-Cumming, supra note 72.

-Evelyn Douek is an S.J.D. candidate at Harvard Law School and affiliate at the Berkman Klein Center for Internet & Society.
+evelyn douek is a Lecturer on Law and S.J.D. candidate at Harvard Law School, and affiliate at the Berkman Klein Center for Internet & Society.